exevectorr/h-ck3d/README.md

 remember im risking my github rn download and hack all you can, its free and i advice you to hack it because thats what i want. put it on the dark web or whatever, that just makes it better.

+hope he regrets this

+- personaly from mad Exevectorr and no Exevectorr worker or member